hmthanh/blog/_posts/2018-06-24-attention-attention.md

 *Fig. 9.
 How a Turing machine looks like: a tape + a head that handles the tape.
 (Image source: http://aturingmachine.com/)* {: style="text-align: center;"}

 **Neural Turing Machine** (**NTM**, [Graves, Wayne & Danihelka, 2014](https://arxiv.org/abs/1410.5401)) is a model architecture for coupling a neural network with external memory storage.
 The memory mimics the Turing machine tape and the neural network controls the operation heads to read from or write to the tape.
-However, the memory in NTM is finite, and thus it probably looks more like a “Neural [von Neumann](https://en.wikipedia.org/wiki/Von_Neumann_architecture) Machine”.
+However, the memory in NTM is finite, and thus it probably looks more like a "Neural [von Neumann](https://en.wikipedia.org/wiki/Von_Neumann_architecture) Machine".

 NTM contains two major components, a *controller* neural network and a *memory* bank.
 Controller: is in charge of executing operations on the memory.
 It can be any type of neural network, feed-forward or recurrent.
 Memory: stores processed information.
 It is a matrix of size $$N \times M$$, containing N vector rows and each has $$M$$ dimensions.

 In one update iteration, the controller processes the input and interacts with the memory bank accordingly to generate output.
 The interaction is handled by a set of parallel *read* and *write* heads.
-Both read and write operations are “blurry” by softly attending to all the memory addresses.
+Both read and write operations are "blurry" by softly attending to all the memory addresses.

 ![turing-machine]({{ '/assets/images/transformer/NTM.png' | relative_url }})
 {: style="width: 60%;" class="center"}